 Brandon Flores was born prematurely, at 29 weeks, only weighing two pounds, 12 ounces.
 Doctors forewarned his mother, Sandra that many complications were possible and one was certain.

-Brandon had hydrocephalus, which is not unusual given the circumstances.
+Brandon had hydrocephalus, which means water on the brain, which is not unusual given the circumstances.
 Luckily, it was treatable.

-Premature babies can develop hydrocephalus from bleeding into the brain’s ventricles (called intraventricular hemorrhage).
+Premature babies can develop acquired hydrocephalus, which arises from bleeding into the brain’s ventricles (called intraventricular hemorrhage).
 Intraventricular hemorrhage occurs in 20 to 25 percent of very low birth weight preterm neonates.

 What happens is the blood causes scarring of the chorionic villa.
 Consequently, the cerebrospinal fluid (or CSF, the fluid that surrounds the brain and spinal cord) cannot be properly reabsorbed, so it accumulates in the brain.

 The doctors cautioned that if the condition did not resolve on its own, Brandon would eventually need a shunt.
 Alas, it did not resolve and he was implanted with a shunt at five months old.

 By 2015, Brandon Flores was a thriving 11-year-old boy.
 The sixth-grader from Clifton, New Jersey still had the original shunt, which was exceptional.

 According to the Hydrocephalus Foundation, an estimated 50 percent of shunts in the pediatric population fail within two years of placement due to infection, malfunction or other complications.
 It’s also plausible that babies will outgrow their shunts.
 Because of these issues, repeated neurosurgical checkups are imperative and often required.